The Restructuring Review: Mexico

 Identification of creditors and declaration of insolvency

-Absent a pre-pack, the day after the judge admits the petition, which in practice may take weeks or months, he or she must send a copy to IFECOM, ordering it to designate an examiner within five days.
+Absent a pre-pack, the day after the judge admits the petition, which in practice might take weeks or months, they must send a copy to IFECOM, ordering it to designate an examiner within five days.
 The judge will order the visit and immediately notify the debtor.
 The examiner will review the books and records of the debtor and will prepare minutes of the visit, which must also include a list of all creditors in IFECOM formats.
 The examiner may request that the judge issue precautionary measures needed to preserve the assets of the debtor, although the debtor's counsel usually addresses them upon filing.
 The examiner will render a report to the judge that will be sent to the debtor and the creditors for their respective comments, if any.

-Within a maximum term of 83 days as of the termination of the examination proceeding, the Law provides that the judge must render a judgment of mercantile insolvency, which, among other things, must contain:
+Within a maximum term of 83 days as of the termination of the examination proceeding, the Concurso Law provides that the judge must render a judgment of mercantile insolvency, which, among other things, must contain:

 - an order to IFECOM to appoint a conciliator;